-Trauma is an emotional reaction to a distressing event that was perceived as either life-threatening or overwhelming.
-Traumatic events can include events such as war, rape, assault, a terminal Illness diagnosis, and accidents, as well as the loss of a home, job or loved one.
-Even intentional life changes can be experienced as traumatic such as moving, marriage, divorce and the birth of a child.
-Typical reactions to trauma may include feelings of numbness, depression, anxiety, feeling on-guard, irritable, dissociative and having difficulty concentrating and sleeping.
+A traumatic event is one that is perceived as either life-threatening or overwhelming.
+Traumatic events can include events such as war, rape, assault, a terminal Illness diagnosis and accidents as well as the loss of a loved one, a home or job.
+Even intentional life changes can be experienced as traumatic such as moving, marriage, divorce, a new job and the birth of a child.
+Typical reactions to both stress and trauma may include feelings of overwhelm, numbness, depression, anxiety, feeling on-guard, irritable, dissociative and having difficulty concentrating and sleeping.

 Detachment from emotions and people